 Most landscapes around Washington has adequate nutrients for our trees but again, certain subdivisions and developments can strip away all the great topsoil leaving a flat slab of dead clay or gravel.
 There is a lot of clay soil around here when you clear off the top and that doesn’t leave a lot of room for great nutrients for our trees.
 If you’re planning on having trees in your backyard, consider the possibility of adding back into the soil the nutrients it so badly craves.

-Have more questions on tree safety and health?
+Have more questions on tree condition and fitness?
 Give us a call or leave us a comment below!
 For expert care in tree service around Snohomish County, give us a call.